-From a personal perspective, my use of cash has increased over the past few years (can you say data breach?).
+From a personal perspective, my use of cash has increased over the past few years (Can you say “data breach”?).
 Yes, I am in that age group that grew up with cash, but I am still most comfortable paying for day-to-day purchases using real dollars out of my wallet.
 (For the sake of completeness, I use a credit card for just about everything else and never use a debit card.)

 For those of us who work closely with the ATM industry, this is some welcome good news.
 Taken in isolation, the recent earnings announcements by ATM industry leaders NCR and Diebold would seem to indicate that the ATM business is struggling.
 But since the preferred method for accessing cash is still the ATM, I will choose to look at the glass as half full.

 Of course, there are challenges here.
-For instance, I think the ATM business will need to change and evolve faster than it has been in order to stay relevant and competitive for the long-term.
-Just as the industry moved from its proprietary roots (ATM 1.0) to a more open environment based on Windows and XFS (ATM 2.0), it is now time to transition up the next level, i.e. ATM 3.0.
+For instance, I think the ATM business will need to change and evolve faster than it has been to stay relevant and competitive for the long-term.
+Just as the industry moved from its proprietary roots (ATM 1.0) to a more open environment based on Windows and XFS (ATM 2.0), it is now time to transition to the next level, i.e. ATM 3.0.

 Time for Real Change

 The ATM Industry Association is aggressively promoting its Next Gen initiative to help drive the technology side of the business forward.
 Working with organizations from all across the industry and the world, ATMIA is driving this important discussion forward and helping to develop the framework, processes, procedures and standards to help the ATM industry continue to not only survive and thrive.
 But, as important as the ATMIA Next Gen initiative is, it is only a part of the ATM 3.0 transformation work that needs to be done.